 - Once you have changed the above key from 1 to 0, close the registry editor and restart the Windows update service.
 Even if you are okay, restart the computer to take effect.

 Here is the place to restart the Windows update service.

 If you like to use Powershell commands on the local or remote computer to disable WSUS, follow the below steps.

-- Remove Windows update registry key that is related to WSUS.
+- Remove the Windows update registry key that is related to WSUS.
 Type this command: Remove-Item HKLM: \Software\Policies\Microsoft\Windows\WindowsUpdate -Recurse

-Now connect the computer to direct Internet and try Windows update or any other component downloads from the Microsoft online update.
+Now connect the computer to the direct Internet and try Windows update or any other component downloads from the Microsoft online update.
 It should work fine this time.

 You may need to check some other guides related to Windows update issues.